Starmand6/payscroll/README.md

 ## Future Considerations

 - Add upgradeability to smart contract.
-- Proof of humanity / decentralized ID integrations.
+- Proof of Humanity / decentralized ID integrations.
 - Implement decentralization (change single owner to multisig, etc) and further autonomy.
 - Add multiple project and crew capability.
 Would need to utilize a projectID, add a mapping of projects to Enums, etc.
 - Add functions to give to a bonus pool and reward bonuses to wizards.